ianmcburnie/bones/README.md

 The pagination pattern allows a user to navigate back and forwards through a URL based dataset, or jump directly to any specific URL in that set.

 Pagination links may update the results immediately on the client via AJAX, or on the server via a full page reload.
 In both cases, the browser's URL will be updated.
-For more information, please refer to the <a href="https://ebay.gitbooks.io/mindpatterns/content/navigation/pagination.html">pagination pattern</a>.

 The example below assumes that the first result set item is the current page (hence the 'Previous' link would appear 'disabled' in this state).